fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Fri 9/04
 - George Cheyne, [_An Essay on Regimen_](https://www.google.com/books/edition/_/ezswAAAAYAAJ?hl=en&gbpv=1)," i-xxiv, and randomly sample the whole text to get a feel for the tone, language, and rhetorical effect.
-Yes, the language seems weird at first (and it is, compared to ours) but you get used to it after a few pages.
 Note that single "s" within a word looks like an "f".
 For instance, on title page you'll see "Philofophical" instead of "Philosophical".
-It's weird to us moderns, but you get used to it after a few pages.
+Yes, the language and long "f"s seem weird to us moderns, but you get used to it after a few pages.

 {% include alert.html class='danger' title='Weekly reflection' text="
-How does Cheyne's advice echo what we've been reading about?
+How does Cheyne's advice echo what we've been reading about up to this point?
 What is different?
-In either case, what are his primary concerns?
-Can anyone actually follow this kind of advice?
 How did Cheyne establish his medical reputation?
-Aside from the language, how different or similar is Cheyne's way of establishing expertise compared to modern experts?
+Aside from the language, how different or similar is Cheyne's way of establishing expertise compared to modern dietary experts?
 "%}